 Now there is no need to guess about the underlying mechanisms when analyzing a wide range of biological events, like intracellular trafficking, nuclear envelope formation, or mitotic spindle assembly.
-The Nano workflow is a proven solution, combining live-cell correlative light and electron microscopy (CLEM) with time-specific fixation by high-pressure freezing, which enables the investigation of dynamic events with nanometer resolution.
+The workflow Coral Life is a proven solution, combining live-cell correlative light and electron microscopy (CLEM) with time-specific fixation by high-pressure freezing, which enables the investigation of dynamic events with nanometer resolution.
 A massive surplus of context data can be obtained by the combination of dynamic data, specifically targeted entities by fluorescent live-cell imaging, and precisely timed EM ultrastructural analysis.

 Many electron microscope workflows start with the fixation of cells, followed by sample preparation and EM imaging.
 However, cells displaying interesting behavior tend to be rare.
 Making things even more complicated is the fact that the cellular behavior or processes of interest might be very transient.
 Finding the “right cell” is often very time-consuming and tedious work which seems like “looking for a needle in a haystack”.

 The Live-cell CLEM workflow allows you to capture dynamic information of a relevant biological process when it happens and enables you to put these observations into their ultrastructural context.
-With the Leica Nano workflow, you can rest assured that you obtain the results you are looking for.
+With Coral Life, you can rest assured that you obtain the results you are looking for.
 Find the right cell in the right state at the right time with the light microscope, observe it, and retrieve it rapidly and reliably once the sample is loaded in the electron microscope.
 Thanks to the dedicated SampLink chamber, you enjoy peace of mind while looking for the cell of interest with the light microscope and quickly “snap-freeze” it precisely at the correct moment.

 Due to the open chamber design and continuous gas exchange the SampLink chambers keep live cells healthy, giving you enough time to select and image a region of interest until you find cells in the exact state you are looking for.
 There is no pressure to make decisions quickly before your cells suffer a decline in health.